janos-ss/test1/README.md

   │                                   └── Syyyy_(language).json
   └── sonarpedia.json
 ```

+It supports more than one language in the plugin.
+By default this `rules` directory is near the `sonarpedia.json` file, but this be set up in any place deeper in the hierarchy.
-This `sonarpedia.json` must be at the root of the repository of the language plugin and the following command are run from that directory.
+This `sonarpedia.json` must be at the root of the repository of the language plugin and any rule-api command run from that root directory.
+The format of `sonarpedia.json` is described in the [Sonarpedia-schema.json file](https://github.com/SonarSource/sonar-rule-api/blob/master/sonarpedia-schema.json).
+As soon as a `sonarpedia.json` file is present, when running any **One-Click release**,  **Releasability** will check whether any `update` has been run since last release.

+#### Commands

-  * `init`:  as `init -language foo`.
-It generates a `sonarpedia.json` file pointing on a `rules` directory.
-This `rules` directory will have to be populated with html description and json metadata files with the next option.
+  * `init`:  as `init -language foo [-preserve-filenames] [-no-language-in-filenames]`.
+This generates a new `sonarpedia.json` file pointing on a `rules` directory.
+This `rules` directory will have to be populated with html description and json metadata files with the next option `generate`.
+    * The option  `-preserve-filenames` allows rules filenames as `NoSonar.json`, not only the `S1291.json` format.
+This is useful for supporting legacy keys.
+    * The option `-no-language-in-filenames` does not include language in the file name format (ex: `S123.json` instead of `S123_java.json`).
-  * `generate`: as  `generate -rule S1234 S3456`.
+  * `generate`: as  `generate -rule S1234 S2345`.
 Read the `sonarpedia.json` file in the current directory, generates html and json files for designated rules in the `rules` directory.
   * `update`: Read the `sonarpedia.json` file in the current directory, find the rules and update their html descriptions.
 It updates `sonarpedia.json` timestamps.

-The format of `sonarpedia.json` is described in the [Sonarpedia-schema.json file](https://github.com/SonarSource/sonar-rule-api/blob/master/sonarpedia-schema.json).
-It permits to have more than one language.

-By default this rules directory is near the `sonarpedia.json` file, this be set up in any place deeper in the hierarchy.

-As soon as a `sonarpedia.json` file is present, when running any **One-Click release**,  **Releasability** will check whether any `update` has been run since last release.

-#### Additional options for `init`:

-  * `-preserve-filenames` : allows rules filenames like `NoSonar.json`, not only `S1291.json`.
-This is useful for supporting some legacy keys.
-  * `-no-language-in-filenames` : Remove language from file name format (ex: "S123.json" instead of "S123_java.json").
+A usual usage of those commands is:
+  * `java -jar ruleapi.jar init -language foo`  once to initialize the `sonarpedia.json` and `rules directory.
+  * `java -jar ruleapi.jar generate -rule S1234` everytime you have to add a new rule
+  * `java -jar ruleapi.jar update` at every release.